sid22/retwitter/README.md

 [(Back to top)](#table-of-contents)

 ### Like Unlike
-The user idenitified in the token 'likes' the tweet whose id is passed.
+The user identified in the token 'likes' the tweet whose id is passed.
 If the user has previously liked the same tweet, he will 'unlike' it.
 Hitting the endpoint again will again make the user 'like' the tweet.

 Route: ```tweet/emotion/{{tweet_id}}```